maxsdw/vRap-js/README.md

 Method | Description | Usage
 ------------ | ------------- | -------------
-refresh | The method that runs everytime the associated model changes | refresh() emit | Emits a specific event to be listened by a controller | refresh()
+refresh | The method that runs every time the associated model changes | refresh() emit | Emits a specific event to be listened by a controller | refresh()

 ### Generators